sounddrill31/Heimdall/OSX/README.txt

     This software attempts to flash your Galaxy S device.
 The very nature of flashing is dangerous.
 As with all flashing software, Heimdall has the potential to damage (brick) your device if not used carefully.
 If you're concerned, don't use this software.
-Flashing ROMs onto your phone may also void your warranty.
+Flashing ROMs onto your device may also void your warranty.
 Benjamin Dobell and Glass Echidna are not responsible for the result of your actions.

-These instructions are for OS X operating systems.

-Installing Heimdall and Heimdall Frontend Binaries:

-    1. Run "Heimdall Suite.pkg" and follow the instructions.

-    2. Reboot your system.

-    3. Done

 Flashing Heimdall Firmware Package with Heimdall Frontend: